dfnwtf/solink/README.md

 # SOLink – Secure Wallet-to-Wallet Messenger

-SOLink is a privacy-focused messenger built around Solana wallets.
-Both the client and the Cloudflare Worker were rewritten to deliver a modern three-column UI and full end-to-end encryption.
+SOLink is a privacy-first messenger built around Solana wallets.
+The UI, queueing layer, and encryption pipeline are engineered so that only wallet owners can read their conversations—no centralized server ever sees plaintext.

 ## Highlights

-- **Wallet-first UX.** Phantom (or any compatible Solana wallet) acts as the single identity layer.
-Workspace and local IndexedDB are tied to the connected wallet.
+- **Wallet-native UX.** Phantom (or any Solana wallet) doubles as identity and authentication.
+Internal IndexedDB namespaces (`solink-db-wallet-...`) isolate conversations per wallet.
-- **Durable Object queue.** Messages land in a Cloudflare Durable Object and are acknowledged through `/messages/ack`, guaranteeing “at least once” delivery.
+- **Durable Object queue.** Every outgoing message lands in a Cloudflare DO, waits for `/messages/ack`, and is removed atomically.
+Even if a reader reloads mid-session, the queue replays undeciphered ciphertext until it’s acknowledged.
 - **End-to-end encryption.**
-  - The client generates an X25519 key pair (TweetNaCl) and publishes the public key in the profile.
+  - Clients generate X25519 pairs (TweetNaCl) and publish only the public key.
-  - A shared secret (Diffie–Hellman) is derived and cached per contact in IndexedDB.
+  - For each contact we compute a shared secret (Diffie–Hellman) and cache it in IndexedDB.
-  - `send` encrypts the payload, the worker stores ciphertext only, and decryption happens solely on the client.
+  - Payloads are encrypted with XSalsa20-Poly1305 before they ever touch the worker.
+Decryption happens purely in the browser.
-- **Modern frontend.** Dark theme, navigation → chat list → conversation + info panel layout, responsive styles.
+- **Modern frontend.** Dark three-column layout (nav → chats → conversation & info panel), responsive CSS, and stateful search/favorites.
-- **IndexedDB workspaces.** Each wallet gets its own namespace (`solink-db-wallet-...`).
-Switching wallets resets the UI and loads the corresponding data.
-- **Cloudflare KV + Worker.** Profiles, nicknames, public keys and rate limiting are handled server-side.
+- **Cloudflare Worker + KV.** Profiles, nicknames, encryption keys, and rate limits live in KV; the worker simply brokers ciphertext between wallets.

 ## Tech Stack